UniversalDependencies/UD_Swedish-LinES/README.txt

 DATA SPLITS

 10% of the trees were randomly selected as test set, 10% as development set, and the rest as training set.
+The randomization applies in the same way to the English trees so that the order of corresponding trees is the same in the English and Swedish LinES files.
 The files are named

- - sv.lines.ud.test.conllu
+ - sv-lines-ud-test.conllu
- - sv.lines.ud.dev.conllu
+ - sv-lines-ud-dev.conllu
- - sv.lines.ud.train.conllu
+ - sv-lines-ud-train.conllu

 BASIC STATISTICS